brantwills/Angular-Paging/README.md

 I wanted to develop a paging display which pulls away from the typical < << first 1 2 3 4 [drop-down] last >> >.
 In my
 experience users never really have a true need to zip to the 9th page 2nd result and if they do they have probably bookmarked the actual URL or more directly they have found the item of interest through filters.

-I found the the best representation was allowing the user to quickly move next or previous as this meets the immediate need for paging, while still allowing them toget out of jail freely (move to the first or last page).
+I found the the best representation was allowing the user to quickly move next or previous as this meets the immediate need for paging, while still allowing them to "get out of jail freely" or more formally, move to the first or last page.
 So visually I selected the common pattern 1 2 ...
 7 8 9 ...
 100 101

 <br/>

 ####Known Issues
 --------------